SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/gmail-tracelogs-source.md

 1. **Project ID**.
 Enter the unique identifier number.
 You can find this from the Google Cloud Console.
 1. **Dataset ID**.
 Enter the ID.
 The Dataset ID is the project-wise unique identifier for your dataset.
 1. **Data Location**.
 Enter the location of DataSet which is set while creating Dataset in BigQuery.
 1. **Private Key**.
-Enter the private key of Service Account JSON, it is a security key which is required for authentication.
+Enter the private key of Service Account JSON.
+This is a security key which is required for authentication.
 You can find this from the Google Cloud Console.
 1. **Client Email**.
 Enter the user email collected from the Google Cloud Console.
 1. **Token URI**.
 Enter the token URI used for generating the token.
 You can find this from the Google Cloud Console.
 1. The **Collection should begin** is set to **24 Hours ago** by default.
 You can adjust it based on your needs.